ibm-cloud-docs/vpc/fl-faq.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# FAQs for flow log collectors (Beta)
+# FAQs for flow log collectors
 {: #fl-faq}

-You might encounter the following frequently asked questions when using IBM Cloud Flow Logs.
+You might encounter the following frequently asked questions when using {{site.data.keyword.cloud_notm}} Flow Logs for VPC.

 ## Why don't I see any Cloud Object Storage (COS) buckets as options when creating a flow log collector?
 {: #faq-cos-buckets-as-options}